How to Visit the Aland Islands

 Facts about Åland

-Size: Åland exists of over 26.000 islands (yep, you’ve read that right) of which 65 are inhabited.
-The complete area takes up 1580 km², of which over 88% is water.
+Åland exists of over 26,000 islands (yep, you’ve read that right) of which 65 are inhabited.
+The complete area takes up 1580 km² though over 88% is water.

-Population: There are about 29.000 Alanders living in the area, around 40% of them live in the capital Mariehamn.
+There are about 29,000 Alanders living in the area, around 40% of them live in the capital Mariehamn.

-Language: The official language of Åland is Swedish, both on the streets and in the official communication with the Finnish government.
-It’s an autonomous region with its own parliament, flag and anthem, but it’s still part of Finland.
+The official language of Åland is Swedish, both on the streets and in the official communication with the Finnish government.
+It’s an autonomous region with its own parliament, flag, and anthem, but it’s still part of Finland.

-Money: Just like in Finland, you can use your euros to pay in Åland.
-Prices can be compared to The Netherlands (where I live), though sometimes it’s a tiny bit more expensive.
+Just like in Finland, you can use your euros to pay in Åland.
+Prices can be compared to the Netherlands (where I live), though sometimes it’s a tiny bit more expensive.
 It’s a lot cheaper than Norway though.

 There’s three places in Scandinavia that are connected to Mariehamn, the capital of Åland: Stockholm, Helsinki and Turku (a big city in Finland).
 The easiest thing would be to fly to one of these cities.
 I would recommend either Finnair or KLM (my fave <3), but you could also look for tickets on Skyscanner.

 From all three locations there’s two ways of getting to the Åland islands: by plane or by boat.
-Mariehamn has a tiny airport, which has flights leaving to Stockholm, Helsinki and Turku a few times a day.
-Sometimes the flights to Helsinki have a layover in Turku to pick up extra passengers.
-The operating airlines are Finnair and Nextjet.
+Mariehamn has a tiny airport, which has flights leaving to Stockholm, Helsinki, and Turku a few times a day.

 Obviously you can just go for a walk or hike without those silly sticks.
-The islands is packed with walking trails, throughout the never ending forests and beautiful lakes that you’ll find everywhere.
+The islands is packed with walking trails.
+You’ll love the never ending forests and beautiful lakes.

 Because there’s so little traffic on the island, it’s a perfect place to go cycling.
 And you’ll see some stunning views with those lakes right next to the road.
 If you’re into more active cycling, then there’s a few good mountain bike trails you can go on.